ietf-rats-wg/eat/draft-ietf-rats-eat.md

 This specification adds one more top-level token type:

-* Detached EAT Bundle (DEB), {{DEB}}
+* Detached EAT Bundle, {{DEB}}

-A DEB is structure to hold a collection of detached claims sets and the EAT that separately provides integrity and authenticity protection for them.
+A detached EAT bundle is structure to hold a collection of detached claims sets and the EAT that separately provides integrity and authenticity protection for them.
 It can be either CBOR or JSON encoded.

 Last, the definition of other token types is allowed.